Volga in Flames

 Volga in Flames (French: Volga en flammes) is a 1934 historical adventure film directed by Viktor Tourjansky and starring Albert Prejean, Valéry Inkijinoff and Danielle Darrieux.
 It was made as a co-production between France and Czechoslovakia and is an adaptation of the 1836 novel The Captain's Daughter by Alexander Pushkin, set during the Cossack Rebellion against Catherine the Great.
+It was shot at the Barrandov Studios in Prague.

 The film's sets were designed by the art director Andrej Andrejew and Stepán Kopecký.
-It was shot at the Barrandov Studios in Prague.